eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		representation of the variable/function in the code's tree structure
 			\cite[\S5, pp. 196]{Tate2014}.
 - *Expr* is the type of an expression in *Julia* \cite[\S5, pp. 197]{Tate2014}.
++ Quoted expressions are evaluated at run-time.
++ Interpolated expressions are evaluated immediately, when it is constructed.

 ##	Advantages of *Julia*